 How can we contact SVPMG with questions, comments or concerns?

 SVPMG is always available to discuss the ongoing contractual relationship between owners and SVPMG.
-Do not hesitate to contact David, Gregg or Mary with questions, concerns or comments at 1-408-559-5649.
+Do not hesitate to contact David with questions, concerns or comments at 1-408-559-5649.